akguni/carbonator/README.md

+# CS50 W Final Project - Capstone
+---
 # Carbonator
-## Final Project for CS50 W : Capstone

 Carbonator is a web app designed to help you combat climate change by reducing your own carbon footprint.